bluething/cleancode/02 Meaningful Names/README.md

 ##### Say what you mean.
 Mean what you say

 Imagine you have a function to delete rows in a database.
-You name it holyHandGrenade() (you want to warn everyone).
-It's clear you use name like deleteItems(), everyone knows hat is delete means.
+You name it `holyHandGrenade()` (you want to warn everyone).
+It's clear you use name like `deleteItems()`, everyone knows hat is delete means.

 ##### One word per concept

-You want to get information to database, which one do you choose put, fetch, retrieve, or get?
+You want to get information to database, which one do you choose `fetch`, `retrieve`, or `get`?
 Put your attention to the semantic of the word!

 ##### Use Solution Domain Names